Itopride: Pharmacology

 Itopride acts as a selective dual D2 receptor antagonist and acetylcholinesterase inhibitor.

 There is evidence that itopride may have prokinetic effects throughout the gastrointestinal tract from the stomach to the end of the colon.
 The pharmacokinetics of itopride appear to differ between Asian and Caucasian populations, with Caucasians having 30-50 percent lower blood levels of itopride after oral administration.
 Itopride poorly penetrates across the blood brain barrier because of its high polarity and thus itopride does not tend to cause any central nervous system adverse effects.
 Itopride has no effect on potassium channels.

 Similarly to other D2 receptor antagonists, itopride has been found to dose-dependently increase prolactin levels.

 Pharmacokinetics

 After oral administration itopride undergoes rapid and extensive absorption with levels of itopride peaking in the blood plasma after only 35 minutes.
 Itopride is primarily eliminated via the kidneys having an elimination half-life of approximately 6 hours.

 Mechanism of action

 Itopride increases acetylcholine concentrations by inhibiting dopamine D2 receptors and acetylcholinesterase.
 Higher acetylcholine increases GI peristalsis, increases the lower esophageal sphincter pressure, stimulates gastric motility, accelerates gastric emptying, and improves gastro-duodenal coordination.

 Itopride given as a single dose study found that it also raises levels of motilin, somatostatin and lowers levels of cholecystokinin, as well as adrenocorticotropic hormone.
 These effects may also contribute to itopride's pharmacology.

-Interactions

-Anticholinergic agents reduce the action of itopride.